ARMmbed/easy-connect/README.md

     }
 ```

+## Network errors

+If easy-connect cannot connect to the network it returns a network error, with an error code.
+To see what these error code mean, see the [mbed OS Communication API](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/#network-errors).

 ## Extra defines

 If you'd like to use Easy Connect with mbed Client then you're in luck.
 Easy Connect automatically defines the `MBED_SERVER_ADDRESS` macro depending on your connectivity method (either IPv4 or IPv6 address).
 Use this address to connect to the right instance of mbed Device Connector.